CHOOSE your TURTLENECK wisely – (Very) Well Dressed #5

 Hi, it's Nicolò, here we go again for an episode of Très Bien Habillé, the weekly video to be well rolled ...

-Forgive my slip, I was already on the topic of the day...
-Indeed, today we are going to talk about this emblematic piece that is THE TURTLE NECK!
+Forgive my slip of the tongue, I was already on the topic of the day...
+Indeed, today we are going to talk about this emblematic piece that is THE TURTLENECK!

-Concerning the cut, color and style, I will give you some basic tips for choosing the right one.
-And then I also added a few little secrets, notably on how you can “twist this collar”.
+Regarding the cut, color and style, I will give you some basic tips to choose it well.
+And then I also added a few little secrets, in particular on how to "twist this collar".

 1. The magic of the turtleneck